1. What is the Payment Services Directive?

 Consumers will be better protected against fraud and other abuses and payment incidents, with improved security measures in place.
 As regards losses that consumers may face, the new rules streamline and further harmonise the liability rules in case of unauthorised transactions, ensuring enhanced protection of the legitimate interests of payment users.
 Except in cases of fraud or gross negligence by the payer, the maximum amount a payer could, under any circumstances, be obliged to pay in the case of an unauthorised payment transaction will decrease from €150 to €50.

 B. Consumers' rights

-The current PSD protects consumer rights in the event of unauthorised debits from an account under certain conditions.
-A direct debit is based on the following concept: "I request money from someone else with their prior approval and credit it to myself".
+PSD1 and PSD2 protect consumer rights in the event of unauthorised debits from an account under certain conditions.
+A direct debit is a payment that is not initiated by the payer, but by the payee on the basis of consent of the payer to the payee.
+It is based on the following concept: "I request money from someone else with their prior approval and credit it to myself".
 The payer and the biller must each hold an account with a payment service provider and the transfer of funds (money) takes place between the payer's bank and the biller's bank.
-However, since the biller can collect funds from a payer’s account, provided that a mandate has been granted by the payer to the biller, the payer should also have a right to get the money refunded.
-Member States currently apply different rules with regard to this issue.
+However, since the biller can collect funds from a payer's account, provided that a mandate has been granted by the payer to the biller, the payer should also have a right to get the money refunded.
+Member States have applied different rules with regard to this issue.

 As far as the direct debit schemes for non-euro payments are concerned, where they offer the protection as set out under PSD1, they can continue to function as they do today.
 However, Member States may require that for such direct debit schemes refund rights are offered that are more advantageous to payers.